MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

 The **Microsoft Copilot for Sales** panel opens with the following tabs:

 - **Overview**: Displays basic information about the add-in, deployed apps, and assigned users.
+If Copilot for Sales was previously deployed from the Microsoft 365 admin center, the **Merge both versions** button is shown.
+Select **Merge both versions** to upgrade the app to the latest version.

 - **Configuration**: Allows you to remove the app from a selected product.
 To remove the app, select it, and then select **Remove**.